AvinashBisram/Data-Analysis-Projects/Movie Correlation with Python/README.md

 Movie Correlation with Python
 =============================

-**Note:** **Note:** If you already have **Jupyter Notebooks** installed you can view the _Movie Correlation with Python.ipynb_ file there but if not, please click [here](https://colab.research.google.com/github/AvinashBisram/PortfolioProjects/blob/main/Movie%20Correlation%20with%20Python/Movie%20Correlation%20with%20Python.ipynb) to view the project in Google Colaboratory.
+**Note:** If you already have **Jupyter Notebooks** installed you can view the _Movie Correlation with Python.ipynb_ file there but if not, please click [here](https://colab.research.google.com/github/AvinashBisram/PortfolioProjects/blob/main/Movie%20Correlation%20with%20Python/Movie%20Correlation%20with%20Python.ipynb) to view the project in Google Colaboratory.
 Thank you!

 Overview
 --------